nhanb/mcross/README.md

 Spec says protocol part is optional, but if I omit that one the server will respond with `53 No proxying to other hosts!`.

+## Newline

+Spec says a newline should be \r\n but the server running gemini.circumlunar.space just uses \n every time.